strapi-community/strapi-plugin-website-builder/README.md

 To trigger a manual build select the `Website Builder` menu item in the sidebar and click the `Trigger Build` button to start a build process.

+If the plugin does not show in the sidebar in the admin after the plugin is enabled then a clean rebuild of the admin is required.
+This can be done by deleting the generated .cache and build folders and then re-running the develop command.
 ## Bugs

 If any bugs are found please report them as a [Github Issue](https://github.com/ComfortablyCoding/strapi-plugin-website-builder/issues)